-I spend a lot of my time by, on or under the ocean so I ‘sea’ first hand the impacts of marine debris and it makes me very CRANKY (…as you can see from the photo above I get quite passionate about the plight of our plastic oceans!).
-I want to share the messages about the increasing amount of litter in our seas as we now have oceans of trash.
+The issue of marine debris and plastic pollution is deeply personal for me as I spend a lot of my time by, on or under the ocean so I ‘sea’ first hand the impacts of marine debris and it makes me very CRANKY (…as you can see from the photo above and below I get quite passionate about the plight of our plastic oceans!).
+I want to draw attention to the increasing amount of litter in our seas as we now have oceans of trash.
 I also want to provide solutions that each one of us can do every day to help make our seas clean again because WE need to be the ‘sea of change‘.
-I already share these messages through my marine art-science Workshops for kids, but I think its time to share my thoughts through words and pictures!
+I already share these messages through my marine art-science Schools visits and Workshops for kids, but I think its time to share my thoughts through words and pictures!

 The Story behind the Story

 Marine debris doesn’t just appear out of nowhere, it ends up on our beaches, in our waterways and oceans because WE put it there, whether intentionally or unintentionally.
 Did you know that each piece of plastic that has ever been created still exists today!!
 This makes me very CRANKY, particularly when I ‘sea’ all the trash on our beautiful beaches so I decided to write a story about it to illustrate the impacts of marine debris.
 As with all of my ocean stories the content is based on the latest marine science and includes findings from marine debris surveys and research carried out around the world.

 You can dive into the making of the picture book over on my YouTube channel (@drsuepillans)